-Anecdotal evidence of this is abundant but consider a recent analysis published in the Pepperdine Law Review.
+Anecdotal evidence of this is abundant but consider an analysis published in the Pepperdine Law Review.
 Study authors reviewed existing empirical data on whether personal injury lawyers obtain more favorable outcomes in civil disputes.

 “We conclude that the evidence strongly supports the conclusion that (legal) representation benefits clients,” researchers wrote.
 “The vast majority of the studies provide evidence that represented parties obtain more favorable outcomes than unrepresented clients…”

 Among the evidence researchers cited:

 - A large survey of personal injury plaintiffs found that those who hired a personal injury lawyer were more likely to have received payment than those who did not have an attorney.

 - A study on auto insurance injury claims revealed that the presence of an injury lawyer working on behalf of the injured plaintiff was one of the strongest predictors of recovery amounts (with higher damages awarded in cases where plaintiff had legal representation).

 - Drawing on multiple state databases of closed auto insurance claims, researchers found that injury plaintiffs who had hired a personal injury lawyer following a crash had a better chance of receive any payment at all, as well as a higher average payment compared to pro se claimants (those who represent themselves).
 They also found that this increase in damage awards was often sufficient to offset attorneys’ fees – and then some.